 Major constraints for agricultural development include poor quality of access roads to and from farms, farming skills amongst the youth and finances for emerging farmers.
 Opportunities in the agricultural sector include the expansion of the production of lucern and citrus fruits as well as the possible establishment of ostrich farming.
-Other sectors that show potential within the sector is agritourism which is not investigated or explored as yet.
+Other sectors that show potential within the sector is agrituurism which is not investigated or explored as yet.

-4.6 ZFM District Integrated Sustainable Rural Development Plan

-The Rural Development Plan focusses on highlighting the key interventions that will be needed to address the rural community challenges in Kai !Garib Municipal area as identified and analysed in the ZFM Rural Development Plan and the Northern Cape Rural Development Plan.
+4.6 ZFM District Integrated Sustainable Rural Development Plan the ZFM Rural Development Plan and the Northern Cape Rural Development Plan.
 As such, the DRDP will mainly focus on the projects and programmes needed to start with addressing these concerns.